 11. La Reserve Geneve

-Last but by no means least, in position ten, we select La Reserve Geneve, which is part of Leading Hotels of the World.
+Last but by no means least, in position ten, we select La Reserve Geneve, which is part of the Leading Hotels of the World.
 I have put this hotel in the last position of our list as La Reserve is quite a walk from the center and located in the heart of a beautifully landscaped park of 10 acres on the shores of Lake Geneva.
-It is located around 20 minute walk from the center, which is frankly a pain.
+It is located around a 20-minute walk from the center, which is frankly a pain.

 Le Reserve specializes in its wonderful Spa.
 The 2000 sqm Spa of La Réserve offers 17 treatment rooms, all dedicated to massages, personalized treatments, and facials.
 An indoor and outdoor pool, sauna, and hammam will keep you busy.

 During the warmer months, try one of their terraces or get down in the Bar-lounge with live DJs every night.
 All great, but you are some distance from the center, which, for us, is a problem.

 La Reserve Geneve offers Virtuoso benefits if you book with our luxury travel concierge, including an upgrade on arrival, early check-in / late check-out, (both subject to availability), daily buffet breakfast for up to two in-room guests, $100 USD equivalent Spa Services credit, also valid in Cafe Lauren (not combinable, not valid on room rate, no cash value if not redeemed in full, not valid on products or merchandise) and complimentary Wi-Fi.

 No, the Ritz-Carlton is the closest you will get, although it is worth noting that Hotel President Wilson is an SPG Sheraton Luxury Collection Hotel in Geneva and is also a great choice with a great pool.
 Again, this hotel is right in the center of the promenade and all the other gorgeous hotels in Geneva.
 Again, contact our concierge for extra benefits here on top of your status benefits.